buildkite/docs/pages/apis/graphql/cookbooks/teams.md

 If you have more than 100 teams or more than 100 pipelines per team, use the pagination information in `pageInfo` to get the next results page.

-## Get Members from a specific Team
+## Get members from a specific team

 This query will display members of a team with their roles.